verilator/verilator/docs/guide/warnings.rst

    passing.
 Thus to prevent an infinite loop, the Verilated executable gives the DIDNOTCONVERGE error.

-   To debug this, first review any UNOPT or UNOPTFLAT warnings that were ignored.
+   To debug this, first review any UNOPTFLAT warnings that were ignored.
 Though typically it is safe to ignore UNOPTFLAT (at a performance cost), at the time of issuing a UNOPTFLAT Verilator did not know if the logic would eventually converge and assumed it would.